 Having used Dvorak on a daily basis for the last two years, I’ve started seeing its impact on my life in three ways:

-Joy: No one else can type on my laptop.
+No one else can type on my laptop.
 Or my phone.
-There is no benefit here, other than the immense joy I take in the 10 seconds after handing my phone to someone and watching their brain come to terms with the fact that my keyboard is “seriously messed up”.
+After handing my phone to someone, it takes about 10 seconds before they come to terms with the fact that my keyboard is "seriously messed up".

 Looking back at my journey with Dvorak, as painful as it was, it has certainly made me a better typist.